Class PropertyMap<S,D>

 Skipping properties

-This example specifies that the destination type's setName
+This example specifies that the destination type's setName method should be skipped

 during the mapping process.